Sound Recording and Music Technology

 Program Entry Requirements:

 Students applying for admission must consult with the Music Department Chair before entry to the program.
 They must also take a music theory placement test.
 The music theory placement test covers key signatures, major and minor scales, intervals, chords and rhythmic recognition.
-Applicants with deficiencies in music theory must pass a fundamental theory course, Music 100 (Music Reading), with a minimum grade of "B" Students admitted into the program must qualify for English 101 and MATH 118.
+Applicants with deficiencies in music theory must pass a fundamental theory course, Music 100 (Music Reading), with a minimum grade of "B" Students admitted into the program must qualify for English 101 and FNMT 118.
 Applicants who successfully meet the requirements listed above are accepted into the Sound Recording and Music Technology curriculum.

 Program of Study and Graduation Requirements: